 Learning can act as a quick way to sum up what the test achieved and how it can be improved for your requirements.
 You can add your Learning only after completing a test and finding a result.
-To add Learning, the user must have Admin-, Publish-, or Design-level access permission.
+To add Learning, the user must have Admin-level, Publish-level, or Design-level access permissions.

 - On the VWO dashboard, go to the test report where you want to add Learning.

-- Under Detailed Reports, above the graph report, click Add Learnings.
+- Under Reports, above the graph report, click Add Learnings.

 - Add your learning, and then click Done.
 You can add up to 50 learning for a test.
 Each learning point can have a maximum of 1,000 characters in its description.